maziac/DeZog/documentation/Usage.md

 With the *History Spot* you can see what has just happened before without having to back step.

 After the ":" you can see register values of changed registers.
-The displayed value is the register **before** the instruction on the line has been executed.
-I.e. exactly what you would see in the VARIABLES section if the PC would point to that line.
+The displayed value is the register(s) that have been changed after the instruction was executed.
 Some explanations:
 - line 25: SP is shown because it was changed from the previous line which called the function (not shown here).
 - line 26: No register value has changed